ninobuliskeria/caea.org/README.md

-# Hugo Conference Theme Demo
+# Hugo Event Theme Demo

-A demo conference website built with the [Hugo Conference Theme](https://github.com/medialesson/hugo-theme-conference).
+A demo event website built with the [Hugo Event Theme](https://github.com/medialesson/hugo-theme-event).

-See it in action on https://medialesson.github.io/hugo-theme-conference-demo.
+See it in action on https://medialesson.github.io/hugo-theme-event-demo.

 ## Getting started